 Apply for Housing:

-All new students interested in living on campus for the 2013-2014 academic year will need to apply for housing through the Mount St. Mary's University Symplicity Residence system.
-The housing applications for freshmen and transfer students will be available online starting May 24, 2013.
-To access the Symplicity Residence system, students will need their Mount email and password.
-All incoming new students will receive their Mount email and password in the mail after they have paid their deposit with the University.
+All new students interested in living on campus for the 2015 Fall Semester Academic year will need to apply for housing through the Mount St. Mary's University Symplicity Residence system.
+The housing applications for freshmen and transfer students will be available online starting May 22, 2015.
+To access the Symplicity Residence system, students will need their full Mount email and password.
+All incoming new students will receive their Mount email and password in their personal email after they have paid their deposit with the University.

 → Get instructions on how to complete the housing application